eclipse-che/che-plugin-broker/CONTRIBUTING.md

 To start `init` plugin broker use command `start "init" plugin broker`.
 After execution this task volume `/plugins` in the `dev` container should be clean
 (you can check it with help of terminal).

-### Generate config.json with list plugins for 'unified' plugin broker

-`unified` plugin broker uses config.json to get "workspace" plugin list.
-Then broker uses this 'list' to get meta.yaml information from plugin-registry service and download plugin binaries to the folder `plugins/sidecars`.

-We provide simple task to generate sample config.json file in the same folder with `unified` plugin broker binary.
-Use task `generate test config.json with "list workspace" plugins for "unified" plugin broker` to invoke it.

 ### Start 'unified' plugin broker

-Before start `unified` plugin broker first [generate config.json with list plugins](generate_config.json_with_list_plugins_for_'unified'_plugin_broker).
-Then use task `start "unified" plugin broker`.
+To start `unified` plugin broker use task `start "unified" plugin broker`.
 After execution this task volume `/plugins` should contains downloaded plugin binaries in the subfolder `sidecars`(you can check it with help of terminal).

 ### Run tests